A Little Town with Lots of “Taste!”

 By Charlene & Richard Mixa

-Known as the front porch of Western North Carolina, Black Mountain brings welcoming charm to locals and visitors alike.
+Known as the front porch of Western North Carolina, Black Mountain brings it southern charm to locals and visitors alike.
 Whether coming for only a day, a week, a month or a lifetime, the little town will welcome you offering a wide variety of eateries to fit any taste.

 If you go: